The high-Re far wake of a slender body and the effects of density stratification: Results

-The wake width $L_H$ and height $L_V$ are calculated as the location where the streamwise mean velocity deficit is reduced to half of its centerline value.
-In figure \ref{fig:6} the height of the $Fr=2$ wake shows a very slow growth modulated with a wavelength of $\lambda/D=\pi Fr$.
-This is the characteristic wavelength of the lee waves originated at the body.
-In previous experiments with temporal wakes and blunt bodies $L_V$ becomes locked once the NEQ regime starts, similar to what the $Fr=10$ wake shows at $Nt=4$.
-In this case we observe a slow constant growth close to $L_V\sim x^{0.25}$.
-The evolution of $L_H$ shows a region of strong modulation by the gravity waves between $x=3-30$ where $L_H$ opposes the evolution of $L_V$.
-At $Nt\approx 15$ however the horizontal growth rate increases significantly to a value of $x^{1.3}$.
+The wake width $L_H$ and height $L_V$ are calculated using the locations where the streamwise mean velocity deficit is reduced to half of its centerline value.
+Note that using the maximum deficit instead of the centerline deficit for the $\Fro=2$ wake does not change the qualitative trend in $L_V$.
+In quantitative terms, it leads to a deviation of $\approx 5\%$, at maximum.
+In figure \ref{fig:6}(a), the height of the $Fr=2$ wake shows a very slow growth modulated with a wavelength of $\lambda/D=2\pi Fr$.
+This is the characteristic wavelength of the lee waves which originate at the body.
+In previous experiments with temporal wakes and blunt bodies, $L_V$ becomes locked once the NEQ regime starts, similar to what the $Fr=10$ wake shows at $Nt=4$.
+In this case, we observe a slow constant growth close to $L_V\sim x^{0.25}$.
+The evolution of $L_H$ shows a region of strong modulation by the gravity waves in $3 < x < 30$ where the trend in $L_H$ opposes that in the evolution of $L_V$.
+However, at $Nt\approx 15$ the horizontal growth rate increases significantly to a value of $x^{1.3}$.

-To further characterize the $Fr=2$ wake figure \ref{fig:7} shows contours of mean velocity and turbulence at different streamwise locations.
-The $\Fro=10$ wake is not shown since its topology is closer to the unstratified, axisymmetric case the mean can be well approximated by a vertically-squeezed two-dimensional Gaussian while the turbulence evolves from a bimodal distribution in the radial direction to a Gaussian.
+To further characterize the $Fr=2$ wake, figure \ref{fig:7} shows contours of mean velocity and turbulence at different streamwise locations.
+The $\Fro=10$ wake is not shown since its topology is closer to the unstratified axisymmetric case.
+The mean can be well approximated by a vertically-squeezed two-dimensional Gaussian while the turbulence evolves from a bimodal distribution in the radial direction to a Gaussian.